konkolorado/clog/README.md

 ## Setup

-1. Clone this repository
+1. Create a new repository from this template
+    ```bash
+    gh repo create my-clog --template konkolorado/clog --private --clone
+    ```
 2. [Optional] Install `poetry`
 3. Install `scriv`
     **NOTE** This repo lists `scriv` as a dependency for convenience.
 You can use an externally installed version of `scriv` (from `pipx`, for example) to create new changelog fragments.
+Or you can install using `poetry install`.
+If installed using `poetry`, prepend `poetry` to all commands that use `scriv` below.

 ## Usage